How to Dehydrate Poblano Peppers – Dehydrating Poblano Peppers, A Step-by-Step Guide

 • Food dehydrator

-• Removable fruit roll sheet inserts for the dehydrator trays
+• Removable fruit roll sheet inserts, one for each dehydrator tray

 • Canning jars with tight-fitting lids